https://nursing.ouhsc.edu/Programs-Academics Parent Page: Programs & Academics id: 27547 Active Page: Accelerated BSNid:26450

 • Please Note: The University of Oklahoma Health Sciences Center (OUHSC) is on a semester credit- hour system.
 Students transferring coursework from an institution on trimester or quarter-hour systems should contact an advisor to determine how the coursework will transfer.
 OUHSC considers all coursework regardless of academic forgiveness granted by other institutions.

-• Please Note: The LPN-BSN, RN-BSN, MSN, Post-Graduate Certificates, PhD, and DNP programs in the OU College of Nursing are hybrid and/or online programs.
+• Please Note: The LPN-BSN, RN-BSN, MSN, Post-Graduate Certificates, PhD, and DNP programs in the OU College of Nursing are hybrid and/or online or part-time programs.
 The F-1 visa regulations require in-person courses, and these programs do not meet those requirements.
 Thus, international students are not accepted for these programs (LPN-BSN, RN-BSN, MSN, Post-Graduate Certificates, PhD, and DNP).
 International students are only eligible to apply for the ABSN and TBSN pathways as they have in-person requirements.

 • 2025-2026 Admissions Updates: